cloudlab-aia/FL-Blockchain/README.md

 ## 📬 **Contact**

-For technical issues or collaboration proposals:
+For technical issues or collaboration proposals, this are the authors contact information:

 **Tamai Ramírez-Gordillo**
 📧 **tamai.ramirez@ua.es**